nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 Recall that we calculated the kmer distribution using only the first pairs, so only use numbers for the first fastq file.
 Record the calculated genome size.

 The actual length of the Staph aureus genome is around 3 million bp.
 How close were you?
+If you didn't that (which we didn't), hypothesize why you might have over or under estimated the genome size.

 ## 6. Assemble reads with minia